 Every getaway needs a blend of excitement and relaxation.
 LaPorte County delivers on attractions, destinations, and activities that create the ideal vacation vibe.
-Visit Indiana Dunes National Lakeshore to arrange a ranger guided tour of the Pinhook Bog.
-Michigan City offers offers incredible beaches and harbor communities you might not expect to find in the Midwest, while the Blue Chip Casino, Hotel & Spa serves up all the fun and energy of Las Vegas.
+Visit Indiana Dunes National Park to arrange a ranger guided tour of the Pinhook Bog.
+Michigan City offers incredible beaches and harbor communities you might not expect to find in the Midwest, while the Blue Chip Casino, Hotel & Spa serves up all the fun and energy of Las Vegas.

 Experience Indiana’s Cool North from the dunes to downtown

 Your Michigan City experience wouldn’t be complete without visiting the Uptown Arts District with its studios, galleries and unique shopping and dining.
 Lighthouse Place Premium Outlets are sure to satisfy any shopaholic with 100 outlet stores.
 Feeling lucky?
 Try your luck at Blue Chip Casino, Hotel & Spa and stay for a relaxing spa escape.
 Take the kids to Washington Park Zoo for a walk on the wild side and beat the heat at nearby Oasis Splash Park, or take them for a dip in Lake Michigan.
+See the power of the racing boats at the Great Lakes Grand Prix in August.

-Be sure to pay a visit to Indiana Dunes National Lakeshore.
+Be sure to pay a visit to Indiana Dunes National Park.
 Catch some rays on the shore of Lake Michigan, see the only working lighthouse in the state, and listen for the iconic sound of the “singing sands”.

 Explore the Maple City